 Although the former president invited Prayut to the February 2016 ASEAN Summit, U.S. officials under Obama continued pushing for the return of Thai elections and the protection of human rights.

-Meanwhile, the current U.S. President has offered little criticism of and sometimes even complimented leaders with authoritarian streaks, in the form of invitations to the White House– from the Philippines’ Duterte and Egypt’s el-Sisi, to Turkey’s Erdogan and Russia’s Putin.
+Meanwhile, the current U.S. President has offered little criticism of and sometimes even complimented leaders with authoritarian streaks – in the form of invitations to the White House – from the Philippines’ Duterte and Egypt’s el-Sisi, to Turkey’s Erdogan and Russia’s Putin.

 Trump made no reference to military rule in Thailand, recognizing Prayut as the country’s 29th Prime Minister.
 Instead, he is interested in deepening economic ties and reducing the U.S.-Thailand trade deficit.
 According to Malaysian Digest, American exports are likely to include helicopters, anti-ship missiles and fighter jet upgrades.
+Whatever they will be used for, it seems certain they won’t be used to defend democracy.